 2. When you don't ask questions

 When you don't ask questions, it shows disinterest and lack of effort.
-One hiring manager tells us, "It makes me feel like they're just looking for any job.
+One hiring manager told us, "It makes me feel like they're just looking for any job.
 Anyone can make up good answers to an interview question, but I want to see how they think and what they care about."
 Need some help with this step?
 Check out some great questions to ask during the interview.

 3. When you are too persistent

 Persistence is an admirable trait, but be careful not to go overboard.
-"A little persistence is good — I've often given a candidate a second look after a follow-up email," says one hiring manager.
+"A little persistence is good — I've often given a candidate a second look after a follow-up email," said one hiring manager.
 "But emailing multiple times a week, stopping by the company's headquarters, and reaching out to every employee you can find on LinkedIn can seem desperate and annoying, and none of those things will get you hired."

 4. When you don't follow directions

 The job listing says to email and not call or maybe that a cover letter is required.
-Follow those instructions to the T, because if you can't follow simple directions, it's likely that your application will be ignored.
+Follow those instructions to a T, because if you can't follow simple directions, it's likely that your application will be ignored.

 5. When you get the company's name wrong in your application materials

 You'll be surprised how often candidates mess this up in their applications.
 If you're sending your résumé to a lot of places, you may accidentally copy and paste the wrong company name.
-"Nothing gets a cover letter tossed in my trash faster than seeing another publication's name in the 'to' field," says a hiring manager.
+"Nothing gets a cover letter tossed in my trash faster than seeing another publication's name in the 'to' field," said a hiring manager.

 6. When you don't include links for easy reference

 Hiring managers will appreciate the little details that make the process easier for them.
-One hiring manager advises, "If you mention your portfolio, a website, or your social media profiles, make it easy for me to view them!
+One hiring manager advised, "If you mention your portfolio, a website, or your social media profiles, make it easy for me to view them!
 I want to read more about you and see what you can do, but I'm not going to spend time digging for it myself if you don't include."

 7. When you don't follow up after an interview

 This seems like an obvious step, but a lot of people don't follow up after an interview.
-At the very least, says one hiring manager, send a quick one-line thank you, although a thoughtful follow-up referencing something from your discussion is very much preferred.
+At the very least, said one hiring manager, send a quick one-line thank you, although a thoughtful follow-up referencing something from your discussion is very much preferred.
 Here is a good template for the follow-up email.